ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 4.1.1.
 Access to Cloud Services

-Subject to the Agreement and during the applicable Agreement Term, Customer may access and use the Cloud Services for their own business purposes or personal use, as applicable, all in accordance with the Agreement, the applicable Order Form and the Documentation.
+Subject to and for the duration of this Agreement, Customer may access and use the Cloud Services for their own business purposes or personal use, as applicable, all in accordance with the Agreement, the applicable Order Form and the Documentation.
 The rights granted to the Customer in this section are non-exclusive, non-sublicensable and non-transferable.

 #### 4.1.2.
 Support
-During the Agreement Term, ERP.net will provide Support for the Cloud Services in accordance with section 6.2., and the applicable Order Form.
+For the duration of this Agreement, ERP.net will provide Support for the Cloud Services in accordance with section 6.2., and the applicable Order Form.

 #### 4.1.3.
 Beta Services